-- garlic powder to taste
+- 1/2 teaspoon garlic powder or more to taste

-- pretzels chips, or crackers for serving
+- Potato chips pretzels, or crackers, for serving

-- Combine cream cheese, cheddar cheese, ranch mix, beer, and chives in a large bowl and mix well.
+- Combine cream cheese, cheddar cheese, ranch mix, beer, chives, and in a large bowl and mix well.
 Add garlic powder to taste, starting with 1/2 teaspoon and adding more if desired.